 What is marketing sourced pipeline?

-Marketing-sourced pipeline is a sales pipeline generated by activities originated and driven by the marketing department.
+Marketing-sourced pipeline is sales pipeline generated by activities originated and driven by the marketing department.
 The leads generated from these activities are considered to be sourced by the marketing department.
-Activities that can generate marketing-sourced pipeline include:
+Activities that can generate marketing-sourced pipeline include one or a combination of the following activities:

 - Email campaigns